LC-Linkous/reverse_engineering_notes/README.md

 **Task Examples**
-* Search for firmware online via the manufactuerer
+* Search for firmware online via the manufacturer
 * Locate and identify physical interface ports/pins and attempt to physically extract